MINISTRY OF PETROLEUM & NATURAL GAS

 Container Requirements:

-more than 5 litres of Petroleum Class B or C must be of a type
+- Containers holding more than 1 litre of Petroleum Class A or more than 5 litres of Petroleum Class B or C must be of a type that is approved by the Chief Controller of Explosives.

 -